n4der/Web-Design-Project/README.md

     <scriptsrc="js/jquery.min.js"></script>
     <scriptsrc="flexslider/jquery.flexslider-min.js"></script>Web Design

 In html, the div must be defined by flexslider class.
-And the images has to be under the <ul>
+And the images has to be under the tag.
-tag.

     <div class="flexslider">
     <ul>